The Vampire Diaries Universe: Development

-President of The CW, Mark Pedowitz, said in an interview at the summer TCA's that The Vampire Diaries didn't receive an extra episode order for the second season at the request of Kevin Williamson.
+CW president Mark Pedowitz said in an interview at the summer TCAs that The Vampire Diaries didn't receive an extra episode order for the second season at the request of Kevin Williamson.
 Kevin Williamson felt to do the best show possible; he would rather do 22 episodes.
 "I'd rather have a great 22 than a good 24 if Kevin couldn't do it," he explained.
 The writers first met for the fifth season on April 15, 2013.
 Filming began on July 10, 2013, and finished on April 10, 2014.
 On July 23, 2016, it was announced that the show would end after a 16-episode eighth season.

 In August 2017, it was announced that early discussions on the development of a spinoff of The Originals focusing on Hope Mikaelson, the daughter of Klaus Mikaelson and Hayley Marshall, were taking place with Julie Plec, creator of The Originals and co-creator of The Vampire Diaries.
 In January 2018, it was revealed that a pilot for the spinoff had been ordered; Plec penned the pilot script and is credited with creating the series.
-It was announced in March 2018 that the spinoff had been ordered to pilot, but instead of a traditional pilot, a fifteen-minute pilot presentation of the series would be presented to The CW.
+It was announced in March 2018 that the spinoff had been ordered to pilot, but instead of a traditional pilot, a fifteen-minute pilot presentation of the series would be presented to the CW.

 On May 11, 2018, it was announced that the spinoff, titled Legacies, had been ordered to series for the 2018–19 U.S. television season.

 In June 2018, it was announced that the series would premiere on October 25, 2018.
-On October 8, 2018, The CW announced that they had ordered three additional scripts for the series, bringing the first season total script order to sixteen episodes.
+On October 8, 2018, the CW announced that they had ordered three additional scripts for the series, bringing the first season total script order to sixteen episodes.

-On January 31, 2019, The CW renewed the series for a second season.
+On January 31, 2019, the CW renewed the series for a second season.
 The second season premiered on October 10, 2019.
 On January 7, 2020, the series was renewed for a third season.

 On February 3, 2021, Legacies was renewed for a fourth season.

-With the impending possible sale of The CW in early 2022, Legacies showrunner Julie Plec tweeted that the possible sale had left Legacies fate hanging in the balance.
+With the impending possible sale of the CW in early 2022, Legacies showrunner Julie Plec tweeted that the possible sale had left Legacies fate hanging in the balance.
 On May 12, 2022, it was canceled with its remaining episodes left to air.